ncstabile17/dspp-final-project/index.md

 I first train a K-Nearest Neighbor model, which outperforms a previous KNN model I conducted on just one of the data sets.
 These improvements are likely due to the additional data as well as additional preprocessing steps conducted.
 The root mean squared error term is not easily interpretable because it is in log-units, which will be reversed in a later step for further model evaluation.

 I then train a Random Forest model to predict project investment.
+The model implementation uses the `tidymodels` framework and was developed by referencing Bradley Boehmke & Brandon Greenwell (2020) and Hansjörg Plieninger (2020).
 This model performs better than the KNN model based on a lower RMSE value.
 I also visualize the variable importance for the RF model, which shows that total affordable housing units, amount of Low Income Housing Tax Credit investment, units at 30% AMI, and the project funding source play the most important roles in the model.
 While the initial visualizations appeared to show that there was not much of a relationship between investment and affordable units or deeply affordable units, this predictive model relied heavily on these two variables suggesting the possibility of some relationship.

 ![Figure 11](/11-investment-vip.png)